 SOURCE Service Scholars Program

-Scholars receive training and guidance from SOURCE staff covering the following topics: service-learning theories and practices, project management, volunteer recruitment and management, and delivering and reporting on outcomes.
-These trainings are delivered through the SOURCE Service Academy, as well as one-on-one consultations with dedicated SOURCE advisors.
-This opportunity is open to any student enrolled in the JHU Schools of Medicine, Nursing and Bloomberg School of Public Health during the relevant academic year who has an interest in long-term service and community-based professional development.
+SOURCE is excited to announce the third year of the SOURCE Service Scholars (SSS) Program.
+SSS is a unique opportunity for students to make a long-term commitment to a Baltimore community-based organization (CBO) that is a SOURCE partner while receiving a $2,000 stipend.
+Scholars will receive training and guidance from SOURCE staff covering the following: service-learning theories and practices, project management, volunteer recruitment and management, and delivering and reporting on outcomes.
+Additionally, Scholars will engage in reflective practice throughout the program.
+These trainings will be delivered through the SOURCE Service Academy as well as one-on-one consultations with SOURCE staff.
+This opportunity is open to any student enrolled in the Schools of Medicine, Nursing and Public Health during the 2014-2015 academic year who has an interest in long-term service and community-based professional development.

-- Service Hour Requirement: Commitment to 150 hours of service to the identified CBO over the course of 8-10 months.
+- Service Hour Requirement: Commitment to at least 150 service hours with partner organization over the course of the academic year.

 - Summer Assignments: Scholars will be assigned readings and reflections throughout the summer leading up to their direct placement with community partners.
 Scholars are required to complete all readings and reflections by dates indicated throughout the summer.

-- SOURCE Staff Advisor Meetings: Scholars must meet with their assigned SOURCE Advisor on a regular basis for Coffee Chats to discuss personal reflections, progress and general experiences related to the service experience (the first Coffee Chat will take place at the completion of summer assignments).
+- SOURCE Staff Advisor Meetings: Scholars must meet with their assigned SOURCE Advisor on a regular basis to discuss personal reflections, progress on their project and general experiences related to the service experience (the first meeting will take place at the completion of summer assignments).

-- Volunteer Recruitment: Each Scholar will be required to recruit at least four additional students to work on the designated project throughout the term.
-The Scholar will act as the team leader and will implement volunteer management skills and service-learning pedagogy knowledge gained during SOURCE Service Academy sessions.
+- Volunteer Recruitment: Each Scholar will be required to recruit at least four additional JHU health professional students to work on the designated project throughout the year.
+The Scholar will act as the team leader and will implement volunteer management skills and service-learning pedagogy knowledge gained during Service Academy sessions.

-- Final Posters: Scholars will be required to present their projects and progress at the Year-End Showcase (April 2014).
+- Final Presentations: Scholars will be required to present their projects and progress through a poster at the Year-End Celebration (Wed, Apr 22nd, 2015).

 - $2,000 stipend

-- Valuable professional development experience through the SOURCE Service Academy and mentorship with SOURCE advisors.
+- Valuable professional development experience through the SOURCE Service Academy and mentorship with SOURCE staff.

 - Community-based practical experience in the health field.

-Development and/or implementation of health-related curriculum or educational workshops
+- Development and implementation of health-related curriculum or educational workshops

-- Open to all students from the JHU Schools of Medicine, Nursing and Public Health who will be enrolled in courses during the relevant academic year.
+- Open to all students from the Schools of Medicine, Nursing and Public Health who will be enrolled in courses for the duration of the 2014- 2015 academic year.